opendevshop/devshop/README.md

 Aegir remote servers need to have SSH access and an aegir user, so we've created a role for "aegir-user".

-This role includes setting up the `authorized_keys` file for the remote aegir user, but you must pass it on the command line in the `--extra-vars` option.
+This role includes setting up the `authorized_keys` file for the remote aegir user.

+The `aegir_ansible_inventory.module` includes the hostmaster's public key in the server variables automatically, as long as the variable `devshop_public_key` is set.
+(This happens automatically in devshop.
+You will have to set it manually in Aegir).

+ You may also pass the public key in via the command line instead of relying on the inventory, using the `--extra-vars` option.

-    $ ansible-playbook playbook.yml -l devshop.remote -i ansible-inventory.php  -u root --extra-vars "aegir_user_authorized_keys='ssh-rsa AAAAaaaa aegir@server_master'"
+    $ ansible-playbook playbook.yml -l devshop.remote -u root --extra-vars "aegir_user_authorized_keys='ssh-rsa AAAAaaaa aegir@server_master'"

 The `aegir_user_authorized_keys` should be set as the aegir@server_master user's public SSH key.